paulshuker/coppafisher/docs/index.md

 rm -rf coppafisher
 ```

+??? info "Optional: Julia code optimisation"

+    You can install Julia version 1 for slightly improved runtimes on large datasets.

+    First, [install Julia](https://julialang.org/downloads/#install_julia) then open a new terminal.
+Now check that
+    julia is installed by running the command

+    ```terminal
+    julia --version
+    ```

+    Second, install all julia package dependencies

+    ```terminal
+    cd coppafisher
+    julia julia_dependency_install.jl
+    cd ..
+    ```

 ## Updating

 Coppafisher will not automatically install updates.
 But, you will see a warning at the start of a pipeline if a new